BFCmath/RustLearn/Theory/Lec1/README.md

     + `write!(f, "{}", value)?;` (see formatList.rs for better understanding).
 + `Vec`: Seem to be vector in C++, looking for it later (tbd)

+## Formating.rs
++ `'static` is a special lifetime in Rust.
+It lasts for the entire duration of the program.
++ lifetime: looking for it later (tbd)